-MOORESTOWN, NJ (December 13, 2021) – In the spirit of the holiday season, Joanie Perry and Lynn Morsell, residents and social committee members of The Mews at Laurel Creek, have once again spearheaded a toy drive to make the holiday season a little brighter for children in the community.
-The 3rd annual community toy drive – which collected 84 gifts and over $2,000 worth of monetary donations and gift cards – benefited Moorestown Ecumenical Neighborhood Development’s (MEND) Children of MEND Holiday Fund.
+MOORESTOWN, NJ (December 14, 2023) – This holiday season, residents and social committee members of The Mews at Laurel Creek, Joanie Perry, Lynn Morsell and Nancy DiNubile have once again organized a toy drive to spread holiday cheer for the children and families of Moorestown Ecumenical Neighborhood Development (MEND).
+The toy drive collected 163 gifts, along with stocking stuffers and over $1,400 worth of monetary donations and gift cards – which all will benefit the Children of MEND Holiday Fund.

 To make a donation to MEND’s Holiday Fund, please visit https://mendinc.org/donate.php (please specify “Holiday Fund” in the comment box).

 Moorestown Ecumenical Neighborhood Development, Inc. (MEND) is a private, nonprofit, housing development organization founded by several Moorestown churches in 1969.
-MEND is a national and state award-winning developer dedicated to providing safe and affordable rental housing to senior citizens, disabled persons, and families of low and moderate income.
-MEND has developed 771 residential units at 30 locations in the Burlington County region.
-Over the past 50 years, MEND’s affordable housing production efforts have represented a $150 million real estate investment in the region.
-Visit www.mendinc.org for more information
+MEND is a national and state award-winning developer dedicated to providing safe and affordable rental housing to senior citizens, people with disabilities, and families of low and moderate income.
+MEND has developed 777 residential units at 31 locations in southern New Jersey.
+Over the past 50+ years, MEND’s affordable housing production efforts have represented a $150 million real estate investment in the region.
+Visit www.mendinc.org for more information.

 # # #